Basic Representations of Genus Zero Nonabelian Hodge Spaces: Symplectic action on fission data of irregular connections on

 \subsection{Admissible deformations, fission data, and forests}

-We now recall a few definitions and results about admissible deformations of irregular connections, involving the notions of levels and fission trees, and diagrams.
-We refer the reader to \cite{boalch2022twisted, doucot2021diagrams} for more details.
+We now recall a few definitions and results about admissible deformations of irregular connections, involving the notions of levels and fission trees, and about diagrams.
+We refer the reader to \cite{boalch2025twisted, doucot2021diagrams} for more details and for proofs of the statements.